Dependent Spouse and/or Child Loses Insurance

-Certain qualifying life events allow you to make changes in benefits that otherwise are not possible until the annual Open Enrollment period.
-This summary outlines the benefit plan changes you may need to make as a result of your spouse losing his/her insurance.
-Please be sure to make your changes by completing and submitting the appropriate forms to Human Resources within 31 days of the date the insurance coverage is canceled.
-If you do not notify Human Resources within 31 days of the event, you will need to wait until the next Open Enrollment period to make your changes.
+Certain qualifying events allow you to make changes in benefits that otherwise are not possible until the annual Open Enrollment period.
+This summary outlines the benefit plan changes you may need to make as a result of your dependent spouse and/or child losing insurance coverage.
+You have 31 days from the date of the qualifying event to complete the online change request and provide required documentation.
+If the change request is not completed within 31 days of the event, you will need to wait until the next Open Enrollment period to make changes.

-- Letter from Employer with Termination Date of Benefits
+- Letter from Employer stating the Termination Date of Benefits

-This is a good time to reevaluate your life insurance coverage and determine if you want dependent life insurance for your spouse.
+This is a good time to reevaluate your life insurance coverage and determine whether you would like dependent life insurance for your spouse.
 You may also choose to update or change your life insurance beneficiary(ies).
 This change may require that you complete an Evidence of Insurability form.

 Flexible Spending Accounts (FSAs)

-You may want to reconsider your participation in Health Care and Dependent Care Flexible Spending Accounts by signing up now or if already participating, changing your contribution amount.
+You may wish to reevaluate your participation in Health Care and Dependent Care Flexible Spending Accounts by signing up now or, if already participating, changing your contribution amount.
 You may need to increase your Health Care FSA contributions to pay for your spouse and/or child(ren)’s out-of-pocket health care expenses and/or begin, stop, increase, or decrease contributions to a Dependent Care FSA.

 This is a good time to review your retirement programs, investment elections, and contribution amounts to make sure they reflect your new financial goals.
-You may want to update or change your beneficiary(ies) as well.
-This may be done by accessing the investment company’s web site.
+You may wish to update or change your beneficiary(ies) as well.

 - How do I get a copy of my (Medical / Dental / Vision) ID card?